Last Updated on

 Products and Services – What problem is the business solving and how do your products or services meet the customer’s needs?

 Market Overview – Who will buy your product and services?
-Include information on the size of your potential market and how you plan to reach them.
+Include information on the size of your potential target market and how you plan to reach them.

 Competition – Who are your competitors and what sets you apart from them?

-Management – Summarize the background of the owners and any relevant key employees.
+Management Team – Summarize the background of the owners and any relevant key employees.
 A major factor in small business funding is the experience of the people running the business.

 Financial Overview – Briefly explain the projected sales and profits over the next three years

 Funding Requirements – How much is being requested and how much are the owners are investing?
-If the plan is being used to go after loans, banks expect owners to invest at least 15% of their own money in the business.
+If the plan is being used to go after business loans, banks expect owners to invest at least 15% of their own money in the business.